biglocalnews/bln-web-scraping-tutorial/README.md

 -   Is the site using [sessions](#stateful-web-scraping) to manage client connections?

--   Is the target data in the source HTML or is it [dynamically generated](#dynamic-content) by Javascript after the page has loaded in the browser.
+-   Is the target data in the source HTML or is it [dynamically generated](#dynamic-content) by Javascript after the page has loaded in the browser?

 [pagination]: https://en.wikipedia.org/wiki/Pagination#Pagination_on_UI